 - IUI and/or IVF procedures

 Fertility benefits impact talent retention

-With a projected 30 percent ROI, fertility benefits indicate a powerful impact on talent retention, especially among millennials today who begin careers during their peak child-rearing years.
+Fertility benefits indicate a powerful impact on talent retention, especially among millennials today who begin careers during their peak child-rearing years.
 In fact, recruiting and retaining employees was the reason that one-third of employers said they boosted their benefit packages this year, according to the Society for Human Resource Management’s newly released annual benefits survey.